 In most computer systems, the Hsync signal is provided continuously on a dedicated wire.
-In these systems, the Coast input and function are unnecessary and should not be used.
+In these systems, the coast input and function are unnecessary and should not be used.

-In some systems, however, Hsync is disturbed during Vsync.
-In some cases, Hsync pulses disap-pear.
+In some systems, however, Hsync is disturbed during the vertical sync period (Vsync).
+In some cases, Hsync pulses disappear.
 In other systems, such as those that employ composite sync (Csync) signals or embedded sync-on-green, Hsync may include equalization pulses or other distortions during Vsync.
 To avoid upsetting the clock generator during Vsync, it is important to ignore these distortions.
-If the pixel clock PLL sees extraneous pulses, it attempts to lock to the new frequency and will have changed frequency by the end of the Vsync period.
+If the pixel clock PLL sees extraneous pulses, it attempts to lock to this new frequency, and will have changed frequency by the end of the Vsync period.
 It then takes a few lines of correct Hsync timing to recover at the beginning of a new frame, resulting in a tearing of the image at the top of the display.

-The Coast input is provided to eliminate this problem.
+The COAST input is provided to eliminate this problem.
 It is an asynchronous input that disables the PLL input and holds the clock at its current frequency.
 The PLL can free run for several lines without significant frequency drift.
-Coast can be generated internally by the AD9981 (see Register 0x18) or can be provided externally by the graphics controller.
+Coast can be generated internally by the AD9983A (see Register 0x18) or can be provided externally by the graphics controller.

-When internal Coast is selected (Register 0x18, Bit 7 = 0, and Register 0x14, Bits [7:6] to select source), Vsync is used as a basis for determining the position of Coast.
-The internal Coast signal is enabled a programmed number of Hsync periods before the periodic Vsync signal (Precoast Register 0x16) and dropped a programmed number of Hsync periods after Vsync (Postcoast Register 0x17).
-It is recommended that the Vsync filter be enabled when using the internal Coast function to allow the AD9981 to determine precisely the number of Hsyncs/Vsync and their location.
-In many applications where disruptions occur and Coast is used, values of 2 for Precoast and 10 DDR for Postcoast are sufficient to avoid most extraneous pulses.
+When internal coast is selected (Register 0x18, Bit 7 = 0, and Register 0x14, Bits[7:6] to select source), Vsync is used as a basis for determining the position of COAST.
+The internal coast signal is enabled a programmed number of Hsync periods before the periodic Vsync signal (Precoast Register 0x16) and dropped a programmed number of Hsync periods after Vsync (Postcoast Register 0x17).
+It is recommended that the Vsync filter be enabled when using the internal coast function to allow the AD9983A to determine precisely the number of Hsyncs/Vsync and their location.
+In many applications where disruptions occur and coast is used, values of 2 for Precoast and 10d for Postcoast are sufficient to avoid most extraneous pulses.